Daniel Cherniavsky: Theater

 He began in the stages co-directing with Oscar Ferrigno the piece Georges Dandin or the Confounded Husband of Molière, staged in the open air and having as stage the Botanical Garden of Buenos Aires.

 He also directed and performed dozens of theater shows in both countries, highlighting "Histórias para serem contadas" by Osvaldo Dragun, who spent two years in Argentina.
-Produced and directed the musical "Tango!" with season at the Alfa Theater in São Paulo and in 8 other Brazilian states.
+Produced and directed the musical "Tango!" with Season at the Alfa Theater in São Paulo and in 8 other Brazilian states.
 He directed the artist Antônio Carlos Nóbrega in the show "CLICK", with season in the theater Tuca.

-He was also one of the pioneers in the improvisational theater of Argentina, directing "Peligro Seducción" and then "Teatro Compartido" – spectacle-experience that united Psicodrama (a psychoanalyst), theater (a playwright, a director and the cast) and the audience as authors of the work.
+He was also one of the pioneers in the improvisational theater of Argentina, directing "Peligro Seducción" and then "Teatro Compartido"—a spectacle-experience that united Psicodrama (a psychoanalyst), theater (a playwright, a director, and the cast), and the audience as authors of the work.